• Skip to primary navigation

 • Next, add raisins and saute them for a few seconds.
 Transfer this to the same plate.
 Finally, add sunflower seeds and saute them until roasted, and keep this aside.
 Basically, you are sauteing all the dry fruits, nuts, and seeds in a pan and keeping them aside for later use.
 Use more ghee if needed.

-• In the same pan, add wheat flour and roast this on medium to medium-low flame until the rawness goes off and it becomes aromatic.
-After roasting the flour for 5 minutes, I start adding ghee in 1 tablespoon increment every 2 minutes and saute for a total of 9 to 12 minutes until the flour is evenly roasted and aromatic.
-Check out the video here on making of panjiri.
+• After roasting the flour for 5 minutes, I add ghee in 1 tablespoon increments every 2 minutes and saute for a total of 9 to 12 minutes or until the flour is evenly roasted and aromatic.
+Check out the video here on making of panjiri prasad.

 • Finally, add the jaggery and cardamom powder and toss till combined.